All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 People can help protect themselves from respiratory illness like COVID-19 with everyday preventive actions.

 If you are sick, to keep from spreading respiratory illness to others, you should:

 This information changes daily, so please visit the Centers for Disease Control website for the most up-to-date information.

 According to the World Health Organization, people with mild forms of the disease, recover in about two weeks, while people with severe or critical disease recover within three to six weeks.

-No. This is a pandemic that has the potential to last for years, at least until a reliable vaccine is developed and a large percentage of the population is inoculated.
-Some cities are beginning to re-open, but that could also lead to future spikes in cases.
-The best was to keep yourself safe are:
+No. This is a pandemic that will continue until a large percentage of the population is inoculated.
+The best ways to keep yourself safe are: